 As a general rule of thumb, it is best to leave early in the morning, simply because, it allows for more rest during and at the destination.
 Besides, it also adds to the extra hours of vacay fun!!

-What to take while travelling with pets?
+What to take while traveling with pets?

 Now that you’ve decided to take your furry family along, here’s a list of things to take with you on your journey.

 Carriers are an absolute treat to both parent and pet when it comes to traveling.
-They are sturdy, breathable, comfortable and convenient.
+They are sturdy, breathable, comfortable, and convenient.
 What more could you ask for?
-Carriers come in different sizes to hold pets of different weights - they range anywhere between a weight capacity of 6kgs to that of 30kgs.
+Carriers come in different sizes to hold pets of different weights - they range anywhere from a weight capacity of 6kgs to that of 30kgs.
 Yup, all you dog and cat parents reading this - pet carriers for the win!!

 Bringing along collapsible bowls are of utmost importance for when you are hiking, camping, or on long road trips.
 Collapsible bowls take up less space, are easy to clean, and hold the same amount of food as would a normal pet bowl.